VMI Center for Undergraduate Research

 Summer Undergraduate Research Institute (SURI)

 The Summer Undergraduate Research Institute is a program where the cadet, as the principal investigator, conducts research directly with a faculty mentor.
-Cadets engage in in-depth research with their faculty mentor for either a 5-week or a 10-week experience earning a stipend as well as course credit.
+Cadets engage in in-depth research with their faculty mentor for either a 5-week or a 10-week experience earning a scholarship and a room and board stipend,.
 SURI has sponsored guest speakers, library instruction, and skill development sessions such as writing a project proposal, adding research to a resume, and how to write a research abstract.

 Cadets can find the "SURI Proposal Form" and copy of "SURI Agreement" on the VCUR Portal [requires VMI log-in credentials].